Skip to main content

 • Short-lived — expire after 10 minutes

-• Single-use — marked as used immediately on first redemption; replaying the same code returns an error
+• Single-use — marked as used immediately on first redemption

 • Unpredictable — generated with cryptographically secure randomness

-The pairing flow requires the user to authenticate with the Telegram Login Widget before entering the code.
-This binds the agent to a verified Telegram user ID, not just anyone who happens to have the code.
+The pairing flow requires Telegram authentication before the code can be redeemed.
+This binds the agent to a verified Telegram identity, not just anyone who has the code.

-Each agent subscribes only to its own channel (agent:{agentId}).
-The agent ID is derived from the JWT payload, which is verified on every subscription.
-An agent cannot subscribe to another agent’s channel.
-Output channels (output:{sessionId}) are keyed by session ID, which is generated server-side and unknown to other users.
+Each agent communicates only on its own private channel, derived from its token.
+An agent cannot read or write to another agent’s channel.
+Session output channels are similarly scoped and unknown to other users.

-Every POST to /api/stripe/webhook uses stripe.webhooks.constructEvent() with the webhook signing secret from Stripe Dashboard.
-This verifies that the event genuinely originated from Stripe and has not been tampered with.
-Plan updates are only applied after a verified Stripe webhook event — never based on redirect URLs, client-side callbacks, or untrusted inputs.
+Billing events are verified against a signing secret before any plan changes are applied.
+Plan updates are only applied after a verified webhook event — never based on redirect URLs, client-side callbacks, or untrusted inputs.

 Rate limiting

-The /api/telegram endpoint enforces rate limiting per Telegram user ID: a maximum of 10 requests per minute.
-Requests exceeding this limit receive a 429 response.
+The message endpoint enforces rate limiting per Telegram user ID.
+Requests exceeding the limit are rejected.
 This prevents abuse of the relay by scripts or bots flooding the system with commands.

 Summary